 On this dayDec 01, 1955

-Rosa Parks Arrested for Violating Bus Segregation Laws in Alabama
+Police Arrest Rosa Parks for Violating Bus Segregation Laws in Alabama

 On the evening of December 1, 1955, Rosa Parks began her bus ride home from work sitting in the “colored section.”
 Montgomery’s segregated bus service designated separate seating areas for Black and white passengers; during peak operating hours, if the white seating area became full, the bus driver could expand its boundaries and request that African Americans stand to relinquish their seats to white people.
 While Black riders were not legally obligated to comply, city bus drivers were notorious for their hostile treatment of Black riders and their requests were rarely refused.

-As more white passengers boarded, the bus driver asked Mrs. Parks and three other seated African Americans to give up their seats to white riders.
+As more white passengers boarded, the bus driver asked Mrs. Parks and three other Black passengers who were seated to give up their seats to white riders.
 When Mrs. Parks was the only one to refuse, the driver summoned police and she was arrested.
 Mrs. Parks later recalled that she had refused to stand, not because she was physically tired, but because she was tired of giving in.
 That same night, Jo Ann Robinson and other local activists began organizing what would become the Montgomery Bus Boycott.

 A statue of Mrs. Parks was dedicated in Montgomery on December 1, 2019, near the location where she boarded the bus on the day of her arrest.